 Culture Clash: Japan's Manga vs American Comic Books

 While some people may not see the difference between Japan's Manga and American Comic Books (my mom), there are distinct differences between the two artworks that differentiate them from one another.
 As the leading tour & travel agency for Anime Tours, we wanted to highlight a few of the interesting differences between the two styles.
 This article isn't to say which one is better (although when it comes to reading online, I do say American comics win), rather, to highlight the differences that make both styles unique, entertaining, and still an option for my in-flight entertainment.
 While there are some who may think one is superior than the other (hey, there is a shrine for anime in Japan), with so many similarities, the differences they have aren't enough to merit which is better.

-A key difference is that Manga tend not to be colored, where Comic Books are.
+One distribution difference you may also notice is that Manga tend not to be colored, where Comic Books are.
 Some manga do include a few colored pages, but usually they are distributed in black & white (regardless if in a collected work or not).
-If they start uploading comics with color, I will happily retract my earlier statement about Comics being better to read online over Manga.
+If they start uploading manga with color, I will happily retract my earlier statement about Comics being better to read online over Manga.
 Besides the difference in color, one interesting thing about manga vs comic books are how Japanese manga are printed in a weekly magazine, which allows for someone to read multiple stories and all the different misadventures the characters have.
 American comics still haven't picked up on this concept, though each comic release is longer than a standard manga chapter with more details (and color).
 If you're like me and don't like the black & white graphics of manga, you can always wait a bit for an anime adaption (which happens often for popular works).

 Another interesting thing to point out is the longevity of American Comic Book characters vs Japanese Manga heroes.
 Let's look at a timeline for a second with one of my favorites, Captain America.
 He first appeared way back in 1941, and people still go out and buy his comics and watch his movies.
 Whenever things become to stagnant, things are refreshed, rebooted, and redone for better or for worse (Okay Cap being a Hydra agent falls under the for worse category).
 This is usually done in peculiar, very sci-fi ways.
 For example, Marvel reset their universe with their Secret Wars event which led to the overlap of the multiverse.
 This is just one way we see characters & concepts being refreshed for new readers to jump in the fun.
 Alternatively, Luffy from One Piece debuted in 1997 and is still looking for the treasure.
 The point is, American Comic heroes never seem to die, where a Japanese Manga will run as long as it can, conclude the story, and maybe, just maybe, get a spin-off instead.

 No matter how you look at the differences, both are filled with interesting stories, strong themes, and are a great hobby to get into.
 Now excuse me as I finish reading the final battle over here!